Timeline of Black History and Excellence

 Photo by: Peter Tobia, Philadelphia Inquirer

-1997-Black female activists and entrepreneurs lead a Million Woman March in Philadelphia drawing a crowd of over 2 million attendees.
-The march was designed to raise awareness of issues that disproportionately affected Black women, and advocate for the unification of Black families to enrich the Black community.
-Notable attendees and keynote speakers includes Jada Pinkett-Smith, Winnie Mandela, and Rep. Maxine Waters.
+1997-Black female activists and entrepreneurs led a Million Woman March in Philadelphia, drawing a crowd of over 2 million attendees.
+The march was designed to raise awareness of issues that disproportionately affect Black women and to advocate for the unification of Black families to enrich the Black community.
+Notable attendees and keynote speakers include Jada Pinkett-Smith, Winnie Mandela, and Rep. Maxine Waters.
+The Million Woman March laid the foundation for future women's marches in the 21st century, specifically the Women's March in Washington, D.C. on January 21, 2017.
+Intended as a protest against the newly elected administration, women across the nation gathered to champion gender and pay equality, civil rights, LGBTQ+ rights, reproductive freedom, and more.

 Photo by: Eric Draper

-2001-Colin Powell, a former Veteran and recipient of several U.S. Military accolades, is appointed by President George W. Bush as the first Black Secretary of State.
-Prior to advancing to this role, Powell held highly-esteemed positions for previous administrations in both political parties.
+2001-Colin Powell, a Veteran and recipient of several U.S. Military accolades, was appointed by President George W. Bush as the first Black Secretary of State.
+Before advancing to this role, Powell held highly esteemed positions in previous administrations of both political parties.
+Powell, whose parents immigrated to the U.S. from Jamaica, grew up in Harlem, New York, and was always taught to be industrious and tenacious.
+He tells Black youth today, "It's not where you start in life.
+It's what you do with life that determines where you end up in life." -Colin Powell

 Photo by: University Photography